The free, impartial wellness resource connecting you to the power of choice

-Passing the twenty-seven year milestone, AHHA has earned an impeccable national reputation, and operates with the contribution support going to help people help themselves.
+Having achieved the 30 year milestone, AHHA has earned an impeccable national reputation, and operates with the contribution support going to help people help themselves.

 We are honored to introduce you to the following individuals who are currently serving on our Boards.